How to spend a weekend in St. John’s and the Avalon Region.

 WHERE TO EAT

 St. John’s is a very vegan-friendly city and I experienced no difficulties finding delicious plant-based eats.
 Throughout your weekend in St. John’s, you can try a Chinese vegan restaurant called the Peaceful Loft, a vegetarian Mexican restaurant called Poyo and the Sprout, and even a sumptuous cauliflower steak at an upscale restaurant, The Merchant Tavern.
-I’ll be putting a vegan guide together of St. John’s, Newfoundland, so stay tuned.
+Here’s my vegan guide for St. John’s, Newfoundland.

 I thoroughly enjoyed my short weekend in St. John’s and can’t wait to return hopefully soon.
 Thank you so much to Ford Canada for inviting me to experience Newfoundland and being among the first to drive the new Ford EcoSport.
 If you’d like to learn more about this sporty SUV, please follow the hashtag #FordEcoSport on social media to watch new participants test drive it all across Canada.
 I can’t wait to see the places they drive around our spectacular country.